 - With laws and court decisions to protect the reserve going largely ignored by the government, a local organization has taken on the task of protecting two iconic and threatened local species: the Amazon turtle and the arapaima.

-Four years since the Brazilian government signed an executive order declaring a half-million-hectare sustainable-use reserve in the Amazon, the area remains protected on paper only — leaving it open to plunder and its residents…
+Four years since the Brazilian government signed an executive order declaring a half-million-hectare sustainable-use reserve in the Amazon, the area remains protected on paper only — leaving it open to plunder and causing its residents mistrust in the effectiveness of the law.

 The Lower Rio Branco-Jauaperi Extractive Reserve, or Resex, spans 581,173 hectares (1.4 million acres) — an area almost four times the size of the city of São Paulo — on the border of the states of Amazonas and Roraima.
 It was established in June 2018, following two decades of calls for a reserve where traditional communities could practice sustainable harvesting of forest resources safe from commercial exploitation.